What Students and Teachers of India Got from Union Budget 2018?

 This University will be set up at Vadodara where the work force of high speed railway projects would get trained here.

 These were some of the highlights of budget 2018 relating to education sector.
 However, it has not met few of the expectations of the students and one of them is extension of the tax exemption available on interest of education loan to the principal repayment.
 Hope 2019 budget will be able to meet maximum expectations of the students and help them achieve their goals.

-Ajanta News is a National Level news portal which keeps it's eagle eyes on Political Hustling, Bollywood Gossips and News, Celeb Scoops, Tech News, Auto News, etc. We also keep a steady pace with the fashion trends and tech buzz in order to bring the best trends to our readers.
-The Ajanta News team follows the prominent leaders of the nation and keeps it's sources at their toes when it comes to news update.
-The news portal is soon coming up with it's newspaper in Mumbai and is also associated with major news professionals to report the major issues of the nation and seek an answer from the leaders in power.
+Ajanta News is a national level news portal which keeps it's eagle eyes on Political Hustling, Celebs Scoops and News, Food World and Automobile News.
+We also keep a steady pace with the tech and fashion trend to bring the latest trend to our readers.
+Our relationship experts write some of the best piece of articles for the youth looking for tips and advice for their relationship.
+The team follows some of the prominent leaders of the nation and keeps it's sources at their toes to bring out the latest news to our followers.
+The news portal is soon coming up with it's newspaper in Mumbai and is working in tandem with a group of media professionals working with some of the reputed media organizations.